Bitcoin Ordinals Inscriptions

 Ordinals were made possible by Bitcoin's Taproot upgrade.
 On January 21st 2023, Bitcoin Core software engineer Casey Rodarmor launched the ordinals protocol, which has taken over crypto news since.
 By finding a way to inscribe 4MB of data on a Bitcoin block, Casey Rodarmor has unlocked new possibilities for the Bitcoin network.

 The Ordinal Theory Handbook states that, "individual satoshis can be inscribed with arbitrary content, creating unique Bitcoin-native digital artifacts that can be held in Bitcoin wallets and transferred using Bitcoin transactions.
 Inscriptions are as durable, immutable, secure, and decentralized as Bitcoin itself."
+Satoshis are numbered in the order in which they are mined and transferred from transaction inputs to transaction outputs first-in-first-out.

 What is the difference with an NFT?